Logos Ascension · Chapter 5

 The single word was sufficient.
 Kael stood with it and let it settle and did not ask more about his mother because the answer was already in his hands, in the tremor that wouldn't stop, in the knowledge of what it felt like to hold a city's worth of wrongness for twenty seconds and the understanding that Naia had held it for years.

-The second session was the next day.
+The second session came the next day, before the ache in Kael's ribs had faded.
 Tohr started with the breathing again — thirty minutes of diaphragmatic work before anything else.
 The loosening came faster this time, the knot slipping by two threads instead of one, and the expansion of perception that followed was slightly less overwhelming.
 Kael found the throttle more quickly.
 The headache came but settled into the dull ache within seconds rather than minutes.

 Then Tohr said: "Now the feet."